AdobeDocs/experience-manager-65.en/help/sites-developing/sap-commerce-cloud.md

 }
 ```

-For your custom handler to be recognized by the importer, it must specify the `service.ranking`property with a value higher than 0; for example:
+For your custom handler to be recognized by the importer, it must specify the `service.ranking`property with a value higher than 0; for example.

 ```java
 @Component